-Puentes (bridges) are Latinx millennials and younger generations of leaders in the social justice movement.
-Puentes leaders are bicultural and some bilingual (Eng/Spa) bridging between our Spanish speaking Latinx communities and the English speaking communities in the U.S. in religious and social justice movement spaces; particularly in the immigrant rights movement, which we're using as a bridge to engage Latinx first generation and intersection movement work such as BLM; intersection of mass incarceration and immigration detention, etc. We are actively engaged with Matthew 25 as our Madrina Alexia has been our biggest ally and supporter of this work.
+Puentes Collective are Latinx millennials and younger generations of leaders in the social justice movement.
+Puentes leaders are bicultural and some bilingual (Eng/Spa) bridging between our Spanish speaking Latinx communities and the English speaking communities in the U.S. in faith and social justice movement spaces; particularly in the immigrant rights movement, which we're using as a bridge to engage Latinx first generation and intersection movement work such as BLM; intersection of mass incarceration and immigration detention, etc. We are actively engaged with Matthew 25 as our Madrina Alexia has been our biggest ally and supporter of this work.
 However, Puente work is intentionally for BIPOC (Black, Indigenous & People of Color) by BIPOC.
 Much of the work in our first year revolved around the decolonizing of our faith and re-learning BIPOC spiritual practices of healing and resilience in our calling as healers and activists.
 While all of us identify with the Christian faith not all of us are engaged religiously but have our own spiritual practices that draws from both decolonized Christian faith and indigenous spirituality.

 La Colectiva Puentes son líderes Latinx millennials y generaciones más jóvenes en el movimiento para la justicia social.
-Los líderes puentes son bicultural y algunxs son bilingüe (habla inglés y español) construyendo puentes entre la comunidad de habla español e inglés dentro de espacios de la fe y el movimiento de la justicia social en los Estados Unidos; particularmente en el movimiento de los derechos del migrante el cual utilizamos para entrelazar Latinx migrantes en apoyo a temas como Las Vidas Negras Importan (BLM), encarcelamiento masivo y las prisiones de migrantes, etc. Colaboramos con Mateo 25 ya que nuestra Madrina Alexia Salvatierra (fundadora de Mateo 25) ha sido nuestra aliada clave en este trabajo de Puentes.
+Los líderes puentes son bicultural y algunxs son bilingüe (habla inglés y español) construyendo puentes entre la comunidad de habla español e inglés dentro de espacios de la fe y el movimiento de la justicia social en los Estados Unidos; particularmente en el movimiento de los derechos del migrante el cual utilizamos para entrelazar latinx migrantes en apoyo a temas como Las Vidas Negras Importan (BLM), encarcelamiento masivo y las prisiones de migrantes, etc. Colaboramos con Mateo 25 ya que nuestra Madrina Alexia Salvatierra (fundadora de Mateo 25) ha sido nuestra aliada clave en este trabajo de Puentes.
 Sin embargo el trabajo de Puentes es por y para personas de color (BIPOC for sus siglas en ingles).
 Mucho de nuestro trabajo en el primer año fue el proceso de descolonización de nuestra fe y re-aprender prácticas espirituales indígenas de sanación y resiliencia en nuestro llamado como sanadorx y activistas.
 Aunque la mayoría se identifican con la fe cristiana no todxs estamos involucradxs en instituciones religiosas pero sí tenemos nuestras propias prácticas espirituales que provienen de las dos fuentes: nuestra fe cristiana descolonizada y espiritualidad indígena.

 The mission and vision of Puentes Collective is forming and nurturing young leaders committed to lasting social change in our community.